replomancer/Swordfight/README.md

    and set `lein run` as command.
 This will make Swordfight play as black.
 5. Play.

-Swordfight currently uses parallelized minimax algorithm with Tomasz Michniewski's [simplified evaluation function](http://chessprogramming.wikispaces.com/Simplified+evaluation+function).
+Swordfight currently uses parallelized alpha-beta pruning (YBWC) with Tomasz Michniewski's [simplified evaluation function](http://chessprogramming.wikispaces.com/Simplified+evaluation+function).
 If you run `xboard -debug` there will be some debugging info in the `xboard.debug` file.

 ![XBoard window](https://raw.githubusercontent.com/evalapply/Swordfight/master/doc/mexican_defense.png)